FBalzerMPE/imprs_sports_week/data/sport_descriptions/beer_pong/specifications.md

 ### General

 - As stated above, we'll aim for two tables at the LOCATION.
-- Each subteam consists of NUM_PLAYERS_PER_SUBTEAM players, there are NUM_SUBTEAMS subteams per main team.
+- Each subteam consists of NUM_PLAYERS_SUBTEAM players, there are NUM_SUBTEAMS subteams per main team.
 - Each subteam will play two matches.

 ### Point scheme